atiouajni/bluegreen-argocd/readme.md

 # Usage
-Once installation is done and you are able to access to Argo CD web interface, you can deploy an Application CRD.
+## Once the application is deployed

+**You can deploy an ArgoCD Application**

  For this step, we will use the bluegreen repository as a source.
 ```shell
 oc apply -f argocd-manifests/argocd-application.yaml
 ```